stillalive04/scrapper_NP/README.md

 ### Console Logs

 The server provides detailed logging:
-- ✅ Successful job scraping
+Successful job scraping
-- ⚠️ Warnings for unavailable sources
+Warnings for unavailable sources
-- ❌ Error messages with details
+Error messages with details
-- 📊 Statistics and counters
+Statistics and counters

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License
+License

 MIT License - Free for personal and commercial use.

-## 🙏 Acknowledgments
+Acknowledgments

 - Built with Node.js and Express
 - Web scraping powered by Cheerio and Axios
 - Comprehensive US newspaper database
 - Real-time job market insights

----

 **Ready to start?** Run `npm start` and open http://localhost:3001 to begin tracking jobs across the US!